CALABRIA FOR WINE LOVERS -- ITINERARY

 After our vineyard lunch, we’ll visit their winery, including the production and aging areas, followed by a professionally-guided tasting to Librandi’s top wines, including their Magno Megonio, Gravello, and Le Passule.

-A gastronomic experience at a traditional local trattoria will top off our day’s adventures.
-We’ll savor one-of-a-kind dishes made from recipes passed down through the generations (for centuries!).
-This evening, we’ll serve Cirò DOC wines not on our tour itinerary.
+A gastronomic experience at a traditional restaurant set inside Torre Mellissa, an Aragon watch tower, will top off our day’s adventures.
+We’ll savor one-of-a-kind dishes made from recipes passed down through the generations.
+This evening, we’ll serve Cirò DOC wines from small producers.

 DAY 4 - Rossano, Altomonte